tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Environment attribute enrichments

-In addition to tags, VM watch also checks the eligibility <insert link to plugin page> of the signals before execution.
+In addition to tags, VM watch also checks the eligibility <insert link to collector page> of the signals before execution.
 The environment attributes can be specified to help VM watch determine the eligibility of each signal for execution.
 For instance, if outbound traffic has been disabled on a VM, this information can be provided to VM watch.
 This will ensure that any outbound network-related signal execution will be marked as ineligible.
 ```
 {